 In the 2020 inaugural business plan, Blueprint for a Healthy Texas (PDF), HHS outlines key priorities and initiatives for the coming year.
-One initiative in the business plan is improving independence and positive outcomes for people with disabilities.
+One initiative is to improve independence and positive outcomes for people with disabilities.

 This year, HHS is developing an action plan to improve the system and delivery of services for Texans with physical, intellectual or developmental disabilities.
 Working closely with internal and external partners around the state, HHS will identify opportunities to improve agency coordination to make it easier for individuals, families and providers to navigate the HHS system for disability services.
-This plan will drive initiatives for the next several years to improve services for people with disabilities with the supports necessary to thrive in the setting of their choice.
+This plan will drive initiatives for the next several years to improve services for people with disabilities by providing the support they need to thrive in the setting of their choice.

 HHS is coordinating efforts for the action plan with related agency reports affecting aspects of the disability services continuum, including:

 - A strategic plan to address community attendant workforce issues (Rider 157)